Fillo7/hauntedhouses/front-end-and-rest-layer/README.md

 Front-end is available at <http://localhost:8080/pa165/>.

 You can use following credentials to login (name / password):
-Regular user access level: ming / lee
+* Regular user access level: ming / lee
-Admin access level: admin / opieop
+* Admin access level: admin / opieop

+Access privileges:
-Anyone can view entities.
+* Anyone can view entities.
-Logged in users can create and update entities.
+* Logged in users can create and update entities.
-Admin can delete entities and view users page.
+* Admin can delete entities and view users page.

 # hauntedhouses REST API